Seagate/cortx/metrics/README.md

     a.
 A trivial bash script that pushes the pickles into the repo.
 Run as part of the above weekly_report.sh

 For more info, pass '-h' or '--help' to any of the python scripts.
+Some of the main python modules which you will need to install include: requests, xlrd, python-dateutil, and pyGithub.